World Series Baseball 2K3

-World Series Baseball 2K3 is a sports video game developed by Visual Concepts and published by Sega for the PlayStation 2 and Xbox.
-It is the successor to World Series Baseball 2K2 and the last to carry the World Series Baseball name.
-It was released in March 2003 prior to the start of the 2003 Major League Baseball season.
-It was originally developed for the GameCube, but was ultimately canceled.
-Entertainment Weekly gave the same console version universal acclaim despite the fact that it was canceled months ago.
+World Series Baseball 2K3 is a 2003 baseball video game developed by Visual Concepts and published by Sega for the PlayStation 2 and Xbox.
+It is the successor to World Series Baseball 2K2 (2001), and the last to carry the World Series Baseball name.
+It was released in March 2003, prior to the start of the 2003 Major League Baseball season.
+A version of the game was also being developed for the GameCube, but was ultimately canceled; Entertainment Weekly gave the same console version universal acclaim despite the fact that it was canceled months prior.

 Reception

 The game received "generally favorable reviews" on both platforms, both a few points shy of "universal acclaim", according to the review aggregation website Metacritic.

 GameSpot named the Xbox version the best game of March 2003.